gempy-project/gempy/docs/source/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Installing Theano (especially under Windows) and vtk can sometimes be difficult.
-Here, we provide adivce that should use in most cases (but certainly not all):
+Here, we provide advice that should use in most cases (but certainly not all):

 * ``Theano``\ :